vento007/tiny_db/README.md

 # List & Update Operations

-TinyDB provides robust list mutation and update operations, all with deep equality and defensive copying for safe, predictable behavior.
+Tiny DB provides robust list mutation and update operations, all with deep equality and defensive copying for safe, predictable behavior.

 - **addUnique(field, value):** Add to a list only if the value (by deep equality) isn't already present.
 - **push(field, value):** Append to a list.